 Huckleberries ripen up in mid to late Summer, and you better be ready to put some miles on your hiking boots if you want to harvest your own huckleberries.
 Huckleberries are commonly found in Alpine Lake Basins, and high mountain slopes at elevations up to 11,500 feet!

-To find huckleberries in stores is a rare treat, and when I found out Albertson’s on Broadway had a small harvest of huckleberries available, I jumped at the opportunity to bring some home.
+To find huckleberries in stores is a rare treat, so when I saw they were in season I jumped at the opportunity to bring some home.

 I LOVE a good cobbler, and nothing is better than a Huckleberry Cobbler.